 - on the label.

+When HHW ends up in household trash or is poured down sinks or storm drains, it not only endangers or health and safety, but it also poses risks for our communities, wildlife and the environment.
 In order to protect our health and environment, we must know how to properly use, store and dispose of HHW.
 Though usually safe when used according to label directions, these products can become dangerous when people are unaware, or forget, that they are handling hazardous products.

 Hazardous products can cause:

 The City of Blue Springs is a member community of the MARC Regional HHW Collection Program

 and pays a per capita rate per year for residents to safely dispose of HHW.
 Residents can use the permanent facility in Kansas City or Lee's Summit, and attend the Blue Springs event at no charge.